Pavé Blésois is a soft cheese made in Sologney, France using raw milk from goats.

 It is made in a flattened square brick shape, like a rectangular paving brick — thus its name.
 The curd is both uncooked and unpressed.

 The silvery-blue rind is coated in wood ash.

+Pavé Blésois cheese is made in the spring and in the summer.
 It is sold both fresh and aged.
 It is aged 2 to 3 weeks for fresh sale; when aged 6 to 7 weeks, the interior becomes firmer and somewhat flaky.

-Pavé Blésois Cheese contains 45% milkfat.
+Pavé Blésois cheese contains 45% milkfat.